In today’s post, we answer a seemingly simple question: what is code churn?

 Monitoring and alerting are tactics that, even though they work, really amount to putting out fires.
 Wouldn’t it be nice to stop the fires from starting altogether?

 That’s why our third and last step to address code churn is actually the most important one.
-We’re talking about handling the underlying causes of code churn.
+We’re talking about handling the underlying causes of rework.

 - The design and architecture of the applications should be evaluated and improved if needed.